eadaradhiraj/misc-articles-skt/README.md

-# great_speeches_translated_to_sanskrit
-Great Speeches of history translated into sanskrit
+Miscellaneous Articles translated into sanskrit